Álamos: History

 Álamos is known as “La Ciudad de los Portales” (portales are tall, arched, covered verandas or walkways fronting many of the cobble-stoned streets or calles). Álamos boasts numerous buildings exhibiting classic Andalusian architecture from Mexico's Colonial period, including numerous mansions, the Plaza de Armas, the Church of La Purísima Concepción, La Capilla and the Palacio Municipal (“city hall”).

 The great wealth created by the silver mines from the surrounding mining towns of La Aduana, Minas Nuevas, and others enabled the founders and residents of Álamos to build scores of colonial Spanish mansions throughout the town; most of them went into ruin in the early 20th century but in the late 1940s, a number of Americans and Canadians began buying and restoring the houses.

+Most notably, William Levant Alcorn, an American farmer, bought one of the decaying mansions there, restored it and opened a hotel.
+The publicity he brought to Alamos breathed new life into this once prosperous city, which in turn attracted further investment in the years ahead.

 By 1955, the city had electricity running from dusk to about midnight and in 1960 electrical power began to run 24 hours a day, being generated at a dam on a nearby river.

-In the 1980s, a study was done by the students at the University of Sinaloa, which caused in 185 structures in town being listed as historic monuments.
+In the 1980s, a study was done by the students at the University of Sinaloa, which resulted in 185 structures in town being listed as historic monuments.

 The Alamos Alliance was started in 1993 by Arnold Harberger as a small gathering among friends to discuss economic policy.

-Geography and climate
+Geography

 Álamos is located in the southeastern part of Sonora, and 396 km from state capital Hermosillo, 54 km from Navojoa via Sonora State Highway 162, and 663 km from the northern border town of Nogales.
 The State of Chihuahua is on the east, and the State of Sinaloa on the south.
 The population of the municipality is 24,493 and its area is 6,947.27 km².

+Climate

 Álamos has a semi-arid climate (Köppen BSh) bordering on a tropical savanna climate, with three seasons: a hot, dry season from April to June, a hot, humid wet season from July to October, and a warm, generally dry “winter” from November to March.
 Occasionally the dry winter pattern is interrupted by the passage of frontal cloudbands: 220 mm fell during January 1981, including 168 mm between the fifth and the seventh of that month, and over 120 mm in January 1979.
 During the hot early summer, temperatures can reach extreme heights; the record being 49.5 C on 16 June 1976.